-OATI webCARES OCSP responses conform to RFC 6960 and/or RFC 5019, are signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.
-The OCSP signing Certificate contains an extension of type id-pkix-ocsp-nocheck, as defined by RFC 6960.
+OCSP responders support the HTTP GET and HTTP POST methods as described in RFC 6960 and/or RFC 5019.

 OATI does not rely on Stapling to distribute OCSP responses.
 OATI webCARES OCSP responses do not respond with a "good" status for Certificates that have not been issued.